Beagle scores in overtime, Capitals beat Stars 4-3

+DALLAS (AP) -- Jay Beagle was surprised to get an early shift in overtime.
+He ended up winning the game and equaling his career high in goals and points.

-DALLAS (AP) -- Jay Beagle scored 19 seconds into overtime and the Washington Capitals rallied to beat the Dallas Stars 4-3 on Saturday night.
+The Washington center scored 19 seconds into the extra period and the Capitals rallied to beat the Dallas Stars 4-3 on Saturday night.

 Evgeny Kuznetsov skated behind the net and put the puck in front to Beagle.
-His wrist shot beat goalie Kari Lehtonen, who got tangled with a defender and lost his footing.
+His wrist shot beat goalie Kari Lehtonen, who got tangled up with a defender and lost his footing.

+''(Kuznetsov) called it right off the hop,'' Beagle said. ''He said, 'We're scoring.'
+He made an unbelievable play and put it right on my tape in front.''

+Beagle, who has 10 goals and 20 points in his ninth NHL season, said he didn't expect to go out for the 3-on-3 overtime.

+Benn (broken nose) later joined Radek Faksa (lower-body injury) on Dallas' injury list.
+Faksa wasn't available for the overtime faceoff.

+''We went with (Jason) Spezza and two defensemen in case we lost the draw,'' Stars coach Lindy Ruff said. ''And our defense got outmuscled, just straight out outmuscled.''

-The Stars led 3-1 and didn't allow Washington a power play until the third period, but then Alex Ovechkin and T.J.
+Dallas didn't allow Washington a power play until the third period, but then Alex Ovechkin and T.J.
 Oshie scored with the man advantage in the first 5:26 of the period.

-Adam Cracknell and Jamie Benn scored for Dallas on plays that originally were ruled no goal.
+Adam Cracknell and Benn scored for Dallas on plays that originally were ruled no goal.
 Patrick Eaves had a goal and an assist for the Stars.

 Andre Burakovsky scored the game's first goal for the Capitals at 2:17 of the first period.

-Dallas entered with a nine-game winning streak over the Capitals, dating to an overtime loss on Nov.
-25, 2008.
+''This team needed to come in here and win a game,'' Trotz said. ''Check it off.
+We got it done.

+''They're very active in the offensive zone, but if you make them play some defense I felt that if we just stick to our game long enough we could come back and win the hockey game,'' he added.

-Lehtonen had won eight in a row against Washington.
+Lehtonen had won eight in a row against the Capitals.
 He made 18 saves.

-Philipp Grubauer stopped 32 shots for the Capitals.
+Washington's Philipp Grubauer stopped 32 shots.

 The Capitals were held to four goals after scoring seven in each of the previous two games.
 They had averaged six goals in the past five.